prasadbobby/deploy-document/README.md

 1. **Create an *empty* repository on GitHub.** (2 minutes)

-    * For this tutorial, I'll create a repository named `react-gh-pages`.
+    * For this tutorial, I'll create a repository named `deploy-react`.
     * By *empty*, I mean *without* a `README.md` file, a `.gitignore` file, a `LICENSE` file, or any other files.

 2. **Create a new React app on your computer.** (5 minutes)

     ```sh
-    $ create-react-app react-gh-pages
+    $ create-react-app deploy-react
     ```

     * This is the app you will deploy to GitHub Pages in step 7.
-    * I opted to give the app the same name as my GitHub repository (i.e. `react-gh-pages`).
+    * I opted to give the app the same name as my GitHub repository (i.e. `deploy-react`).
 However, you can name them differently from one another (e.g. you can name your app `app-123` and your GitHub Repository `repo-456`).
-    * This will create a new folder named `react-gh-pages` (or whatever you named your app) on your computer.
+    * This will create a new folder named `deploy-react` (or whatever you named your app) on your computer.

 3. **Install the `gh-pages` package as a "dev-dependency" of the app.** (1 minute)

     ```
-    $ cd react-gh-pages
+    $ cd deploy-react
     $ npm install gh-pages --save-dev
     ```